Why use a sick day email template?

 [Manager]

-Sick day update email template (formal)
+Formal sick day update email template

 When you’re checking on a sick employee using a formal tone, it’s important to strike the right balance.
-To get the information you need without applying pressure, aim for language that’s caring and professional.
+To get the information you need without applying pressure, aim for language that’s caring and professional:

 Hi [employee name],